 Disability Lawyers for Autism

 Social Security representatives scrutinize applications based on autism.
-Our disability lawyers understand the medical information that must be presented to make a claim successful.
+Our disability lawyers in Arizona understand the medical information that must be presented to make a claim successful.

 In addition to your initial application, we can represent you if reconsideration or appeals are needed.
 We calculate your benefits independently to ensure that you receive the correct amount.

 To see how we can help you or a family member, contact our disability lawyers for autism now to discuss your situation.
-We can meet in person, by phone, chat or by video call.
+Our team at Pekas Smith can meet in person, by phone, chat or by video call.
 We believe our services should be accessible and convenient for all.
 Our team can accommodate you in any way that would make our services more accessible and beneficial for you and your family.

 Understanding SSDI and Autism

 Autism Spectrum Disorder is a condition that impairs or changes a person’s ability to interact with others.
 Many types of behaviors may be categorized as autistic, including deficits in social skills, communication difficulties, repetitive behaviors and unusual patterns of speech.